newcleo-dev-team/lbh15/docs/source/learn_more.rst

 potential leading to the protective film formation.
 The correlations implemented in the ``lead_thermochemical_properties.lead_oxygen_limits`` and ``lbe_thermochemical_properties.lbe_oxygen_limits`` modules for computing the lower limits of oxygen concentration are obtained by applying the methodology described in :cite:`Agency2015`, chapter 4, part 4.2.2, pages 187-192.
-A brief resume is provided in the following.
+A brief summary is provided in the following.

-After determining the reference reaction equation and the associated Gibbs free energy, the oxygen concentration will be expressed as a function of temperature, and eventually the correlations will be derived that come from two different assumptions the user can choose between.
+First of all, the reference reaction equation and the associated Gibbs free energy are determined.
+Then, the oxygen concentration is expressed as a function of temperature.
+Eventually, two kinds of correlations, based on two different assumptions, are derived.

 ..